 So many emotional, family, social, financial, practical, religious, cultural and other issues may be involved with your efforts to make one of the most important decisions of your life.
-Because of these complicated and diverse pressures and considerations you may feel pulled towards two different extremes.
+Because of these complicated and diverse pressures and considerations you may feel pulled towards two different, and sometimes conflicting, extremes.
 On one hand, you might wish to relieve yourself of emotion draining, ongoing upset and turmoil, by “just accepting” your present relationship the way it is; you may try to convince yourself that your alternative(s) would be worse.
 However, on the other hand, you might significantly increase and re-intensify your efforts to get your partner to change, so as to better meet your needs.

 It Takes Two to Make It Work

 It has been my professional experience that, at least initially, one partner is more motivated to work out the problems in their relationship than is the other.
 Usually, at the beginning of couple therapy, both partners seem to be convinced that most of the problems in their relationship are the fault of the other.
 They often want me to “fix” their partner, and explain to me how their partner is to blame (or mostly to blame) for their ongoing problems.
 Thus, they start out having a much greater awareness of their partner’s, rather than their own, contributions to the difficulties in their relationship.
-They frequently don’t realize how much they, not just their partner, need to change if they are to achieve the relational goals they want.
+They frequently don’t realize how much they, not just their partner, need to change if they are to achieve the relational goals they want and desire.

 “Nothing Seems to Work”